mbusby/ComplexityByStartPosition/README.md

 This is used mainly as a quality metric to detect libraries with complexity problems arising from too little input or libraries that have been over-sequenced.

-It may be informative for very problematic genomic libraries.
-For DNA you usually just remove duplicates.
+It may be sometimes informative for very problematic genomic libraries but when working with DNA data you usually just remove duplicates.
 You cannot really do this for RNA libraries because highly expressed RNAs may have true duplicate reads.
 However, if libraries are grossly oversequenced duplicates can wreak havoc on downstream statistics because sampling noise gets magnified.
 One solution I have tried is to randomly downsampled bam files to a read depth where samples are still unsaturated.
 This actually improves some statistics like correlation between replicates.
 But if it is very bad you may need to resequence the libraries.

 The output is two files: